 How to get a MEMBERSHIP?
 It is done online for adult, family and student memberships.
 Visit Zone4.ca where a payment by credit card is accepted.

 Do I get a membership card when I join up?
 You sure do.
 Our goal is to have your new membership card or renewal stickers ready within 7 days after your registration and payment are completed.
-The club does not mail the cards to keep costs low.
+The club does mail the cards to new members only this year.
 Cards and stickers will be available for pickup at our various events early in the season.
 The trail ambassadors will have them at the warming hut during the weekends after the ski season starts.
-Please note that returning members will receive a renewal sticker for their cards.
+Please note that returning members only need to get a renewal sticker for their cards.

 Where is my membership card? or my sticker?
 A few days after your membership info is entered on the Zone4.ca website, either online or by one of our volunteers, your card will be ready for pickup.
 If you are a returning member, a renewal sticker will be issued for your card.
 Cards and stickers will be available for pickup at our various events early in the season.
 The trail ambassadors will have them at the warming hut during the weekends after the ski season starts.
 Contact us for help.